 Busan - With over 3.6m people, Busan is South Korea's second largest city and the largest seaport.
-However, the city it is full of character and is known for its beaches, mountains and temples.
-Because Busan was not captured during the Korean War, it gives a glimpse of Korea before the 1950s in a way that other places don't.
+However, the coastal city it is full of character.
+As Busan was not captured during the Korean War, it offers a glimpse of Korea before the 1950s.